CloudLabsAI-Azure/Fabric-Analytics-in-aday/english/lab-guide/lab6.md

      ![](../media/lab-06/image013.png)

-You will be navigated to back to the SQL query screen.
+You will be navigated back to the SQL query screen.

 # Lakehouse – Semantic Modeling